Darhlilove/streambase-app/README.md

 The Movie Database (TMDb) API

 ## Before using the app
-Run npm install in both the backend and streambase directories to install all the packages required to run the application
+Run npm install in both the backend and frontend directories to install all the packages required to run the application